 That's why I always check to see if my seeds are still good at the start of each sowing season.

-Alternative to storing
+An alternative to storing seeds

 • Basic seeds - 12 easy varieties that fit in any vegetable garden